 Robert Zymek

-Robert Zymek is a lecturer at the University of Edinburgh.
-He is also an affiliate of the CESifo Network, a consultant at the Bank of England, and the executive director of the centre on the “Credit and Labour-Market Foundations of the Macroeconomy” (MacCaLM).
-His research interests are international trade and macroeconomics.
-His research has addressed topics such as the origins of trade imbalances; trade and productivity; the benefits of currency unions; and the costs of sovereign
+Robert Zymek is a senior economist at the International Monetary Fund.
+He is also an affiliate of the CESifo Resarch Network, and previously worked as a lecturer at the University of Edinburgh and an economic adviser at HM Treasury.
+His research has addressed topics such as the origins and implications of trade imbalances; trade and productivity; the benefits of currency unions; and the costs of sovereign default.